rafergo/front-end-assignment/README.md

 - 3. **Open in your browser**
     Visit: http://localhost:5173/

+## Compatibilities
+Tested and works on the following browsers:
+- Google Chrome,
+- Opera,
+- Microsoft Edge,
+- Firefox.

 ## Limitations
 While the project was built with scalability in mind, it assumes the followings: